hugotb88/gitCourse/README.md

 - `git commit` -> Moves new file to repository area, ready to be pushed to remote repository
   - You need to add a Commit message
 - `git push origin <destination_branch>` -> Pushes the commited changes into the remote repository.

+# Git Aliases
+Customization of git commands.
+They are stored in the `~/.gitconfig` file, inside of the .git folder of the project or the git/etc/ folder in the GIT installation folder

+- ` git config --global alias.<alias_name> "<git_command_plus_options>"`

+Example:
+Instead of typing`git log --all --graph --decorate --oneline` you can create an alias that executes that git command with a shorter instruction like `git hist`
+- `git config --global alias.hist "log --all --graph --decorate --oneline"` -> Creates git hist alias